-- A. ZERO ADJUSTMENT - 1.
-Remove sample inlet tube from sample metering valve outlet fitting and introduce a sample of zero air or nitrogen, free of "CO" and interfering gases, to the sample inlet tube.
+- 1. Remove sample inlet tube from sample metering valve outlet fitting and introduce a sample of zero air, free of "CO" and interfering gases, to the sample inlet tube.
 The sample flow should be between 0.5 and 1.5 SCFH. - 2.
-Verify that the green NORMAL light is on, the red ALARM light is flickering about once a second and the display is showing "00".
+Verify that the green NORMAL light is on, the red ALARM light is flickering about once a second and the CO display is showing "00".
 If the display is showing other than "00", adjust the ZERO potentiometer (next to the display) so that the reading is "00".
 Clockwise adjustment increases reading.
 Notice that the display jumps from 00 to +02 to -02.
 Try to set the potentiometer midway between the two extremes.
-Remove the zero air sample.